superdesk/web-publisher/docs/bundles/SWPStorageBundle/mapping.rst

                             prefix: Acme\ContentBundle\Model
                             dir: Resources/config/doctrine

-but you want to have possibility and a flexible way to register your model classes mappings both for Doctrine ORM and PHPCR ODM using single model class (let's use ``Acme\ContentBundle\Model\Article`` model class as a example).
+If you want to have a flexible way to register your model classes mappings both for Doctrine ORM and PHPCR ODM using a single model class, extend your class with
-To achieve that, all you need to do is extend your ``AcmeContentBundle`` class with ``SWP\Bundle\StorageBundle\DependencyInjection\Bundle\Bundle`` from ``StorageBundle``.
+``SWP\Bundle\StorageBundle\DependencyInjection\Bundle\Bundle`` from ``StorageBundle``.

 .. note::

+    SWPStorageBundle is able to load mappings in XML, YAML and annotation formats.
 By default YAML mappings files are loaded.
-You can change it by setting the ``$mappingFormat`` property to:
+You can change this by setting the ``$mappingFormat`` property to:
     ``protected $mappingFormat = BundleInterface::MAPPING_XML;`` (see ``SWP\Component\Storage\Bundle\BundleInterface``)
     if you wish to load mapping files in XML format.
-    SWPStorageBundle is able to load mappings in xml, yml and annotation formats.

-Example:
+For example, to extend the AcmeContentBundle, you could use the code:

 .. code-block:: php